screwdriver-cd/aws-consumer-scripts/README.md

 # Frequently asked questions

 1. Can I run builds in any region?
 A: Yes, Screwdriver Consumer Infrastructure will provisioned based on the argument `aws_region` provided by Screwdriver Admins.
-Builds can run in any region specified by `build_region`.
+Builds can run in any region specified in `build_regions`.
 You can rerun the setup for multiple regions by updating this value.
 Note: Do not change the `aws_region` value and re-run the infrastructure.

 2. How can I create a Build vpc?
 A: Build VPC can be created by simply setting flag `create_build_vpc: true` in `setup.tfvars.json` file.
-The VPC, KMS key `sd_build_kms_key_alias` and build bucket `consumer_bucket_name` will be provisioned in the region specified by `build_region`
+The VPC, KMS key `sd_build_kms_key_alias` and build bucket `consumer_bucket_name` will be provisioned in the region specified in `build_regions`

 3. How can I create an AWS ECR and use custom images?
-A: Yes can set `create_ecr: true` to create a custom Elastic Container Registry `ecr_name` in your `build_region`.
+A: Yes can set `create_ecr: true` to create a custom Elastic Container Registry `ecr_name` in your `build_regions`.
 The setup will add the required permissions.
 You will need to specify the build role that will have access to the ECR.

 4. What are the docker images and environments that are supported for Code Build executor?
 A: Screwdriver integration supports all docker images and environments that are supported by [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html).
 You can specify the image in you screwdriver.yaml configuration.